-(CJT content field)
+(CJT content area)

 (Select where to insert your code block)

-(Access plugin features via the toolbar)
+(Access more plugin features via the toolbar menu)

-Click the ‘Save All Changes’ button after creating or editing your code block to save your code settings …
+Click Save All Changes when finished to save your code settings …

-Viewing Source Code In Firefox
+How To View Page Code In Firefox

 From the browser menu, select Tools > Developer Tools > Page Source …

-Use the search function (Ctrl+F) or scroll down the screen until you can locate the code that you have added (if adding code to a page header, it will typically be placed between the <head> and </head> tags) …
+Scroll down until you find the code that you have added (if adding code to the header section, it will normally be located between the <head> and </head> tags) …

 (How to verify if you have added code correctly)